What is the best camper or RV wood stove?

 - You can’t move while the stove is burning

-- Chimney pipe needs to be plugged before traveling
+- The chimney pipe needs to be plugged before traveling

 - Stoves take a long while to cool down completely